 Separation or divorce

 Death of a parent or spouse

 High medical and/or dental expenses that will not be reimbursed

 To initiate the special circumstances process, please see the Special Circumstances Appeal Checklist.
 This will outline the necessary items that need to be submitted for each particular circumstance.
-All forms for the Special Circumstance Appeal and Verification processes can be found here.
+All forms for the Special Circumstance Appeal can be found here.

 Satisfactory Academic Progress